Which city is cheaper, Boston or New Orleans?

 Both New Orleans and Boston are good destinations for a couple's getaway.

-Boston is a very popular classic for students.
+Boston is a very popular city for students.
 It is a city of students, with a number of world renowned universities located here including Harvard University, Boston College, and MIT.
+Many neighborhoods are filled with students and there are many student-centered activities around town including festivals and an active nightlife scene.

 New Orleans is popular with students.
 Students head to New Orleans to enjoy spring break and Mardi Gras.